-Amaryllis is a quarterly newsletter about the comings and goings of the Penn South community and the Chelsea area, written by Jane Hogg for the last twenty years.
+Amaryllis is a quarterly newsletter about the comings and goings of the Chelsea community, written by Jane Hogg for the last twenty years.
 If you really want to know what goes on around here, Amaryllis is the place to go.

 Residents at Penn South come from eclectic backgrounds and have an amazing array of talents—one of the being poetry.
 That's why Penn South Social Services created the Poetry Corner, to help inspire everyone who lives in our community.